StacklokLabs/model-context-shell/README.md

 ## Testing

-The project demonstrated 50%+ token savings in real-world tests, with the agent successfully using the shell without any special training or configuration.
+Initial testing showed 50%+ token savings in real-world scenarios, with the agent successfully using the shell without any special training or configuration.

 **Test results**:
 - ✅ Agents can use the shell out-of-the-box (no model retraining needed)